Share

 “Traditionally, we all have insurance for our own vehicles,” she said.
 “Now, with apps like Turo, I can rent out my vehicle to someone else.
 But when I do that, I need an additional insurance policy through the app.”

-- The driver’s own insurance, if applicable.
+• The driver’s own insurance, if they have a policy.

 “It’s mandatory to get insurance through the app,” Pacheco noted.
 “That coverage is already three times higher than a standard personal auto policy.”

-The Problem: An Unintended Increase in 2025
+The Problem: An Unintended Insurance Increase in 2025

 “Right now, the limits are three times that of a personal vehicle,” Pacheco explained.
 “But what’s going to happen in 2025 is that those limits are set to increase even further — and that could cause this type of business to leave California.”